aamirjaved844/matterflow/README.md

 virtual environment created by `pipenv` by running `pipenv shell`.

 ### Supervisor
-If using supervisord then follow these steps
+This project requires supervisord to control unix based processes which run the flows in tge background.
+To install supervisor follow these steps:

 1. Install supervisor